Yasmine Sabri: Personal life

 Yasmine Sabri was married prior to her career in 2012.
 She revealed her marriage to the public for the first time in 2015.
 Then, in 2017, she stated on a television program that her husband's name is Muhammad, they separated later after five years of marriage.

 In April 2020, Yasmine Sabri married Egyptian businessman Ahmed Abu Hashima in a wedding ceremony with the presence of relatives only due to the COVID-19 epidemic.

 At the 2020 El Gouna Film Festival, Yasmine Sabri received backlash for her comments on the COVID-19 when she was asked about the pandemic by a reporter, "No, I am not obsessed with fear.
 I go on with my life," she said "Isn't there a possibility that we were infected with the virus and now it's gone?
 It's common sense, it's going to infect the whole world," she then said "Whoever gets it, gets it, and who moves on, moves, and survival is for the strongest."

 In May 2022, she divorced after 2 years of marriage.

-In 2022, Yasmine Sabri stated that she grew up as a poor child and studied in a public school in Alexandria, which was denied by her father, who took his Facebook account and denied her allegation, revealing that Yasmine Sabri was a spoiled girl and said that the actress went to one of the highest elite schools in Alexandria with a wardrobe full of clothes from Paris.
+In 2022, Yasmine Sabri stated that she grew up as a poor child and studied in a public school in Alexandria, which was denied by her father, who took to his Facebook account and denied her allegation, revealing that Yasmine Sabri was a spoiled girl and said that the actress went to one of the highest elite schools in Alexandria with a wardrobe full of clothes from Paris.
 Yasmine Sabri is currently turning a blind eye to all of this.